gitpoap/gitpoap-backend/docs/Auth.md

 Note that:

-- The `"authTokenId"` field is the ID of the record for the Access+Refresh Token pair in the database.
+- The `"authTokenId"` field is the ID of the record in the `AuthToken` table for the Access+Refresh Token pair in the database.
 - The `"githubId"` field is GitHub's ID for the user that will not change even if their login handle changes.

 The inclusion of these fields allows the REST server to skip having to look up the user or to validate that the token is still valid (there are scenarios where we may invalidate a token before it has expired that we will describe in another section).

+Access Tokens have short expiration times by design.
+We are currently using 10 minutes.

 ## Refresh Token Format